-The following types of manuscripts can be considered for peer-reviewed publication in Natural Hazards and Earth System Sciences (NHESS) and its discussion forum Natural Hazards and Earth System Sciences Discussions (NHESSD):
+The following types of manuscripts can be considered for peer-reviewed publication in Natural Hazards and Earth System Sciences (NHESS):

 - Research articles report substantial and original scientific results within the journal's scope.
-Generally, these are expected to be between 6 and 12 journal pages, have appropriate figures and/or tables, a maximum of 80 references, and an abstract of 100–200 words.
+Generally, these are expected to be between 6 and 24 journal pages (but can be longer if agreed with the editor and the work is succinctly written), have appropriate figures and/or tables and an abstract of 100–200 words.